furcan/KioskBoard/README.md

   // Size of the icon keys
   keysIconSize: '25px',

-  // Scrolls the document to the top of the input/textarea element.
+  // Scrolls the document to the top or bottom(by the placement option) of the input/textarea element.
 Prevented when "false"
   autoScroll: true,
 });
 ```